-Prior to joining J-PAL, she worked as a trade policy analyst, conducting analysis for US policymakers and researching the effects of international trade policy on the US economy.
-Meghan also spent time in rural Nicaragua as a Blakeley Fellow, working on the evaluation of the pilot of a microcredit and sustainable agriculture program.
+Prior to joining J-PAL in 2012, she was a Trade Policy Analyst, conducting analysis for US policymakers and researching the effects of international trade on the US economy.
+Meghan worked in rural Nicaragua as a Blakeley Fellow, evaluating a pilot microcredit and sustainable agriculture program.
 Meghan holds an M.A.L.D. from The Fletcher School, Tufts University, where she focused on Development Economics and Program Evaluation, and a B.A. in International Relations and Economics from American University.